 - 3.8 A notice of review will be registered (recorded in the Council's back office database) and the submitted notice of review forms and supporting documentation will be scanned (only required if the notice of review is submitted in a paper format) and indexed into the Council's eplanning document management system.
 This information can then be viewed online as part of the host application file in the usual way.
-Following registration of the review the appointed officer will notify the Chair of the LRB and the Council's Secretariat of the notice of review and advise which meeting of the LRB it will be reported to. - 3.9 As part of the registration process a notice of review will be acknowledged in writing either by post or electronic means.
+Following registration of the review the appointed officer will endeavour to report the notice of review to the first available meeting of the LRB. - 3.9 As part of the registration process a notice of review will be acknowledged in writing either by post or electronic means.
 The acknowledgement will be issued by the Council's Planning Service and will advise the applicant of the LRB procedures and inform them of the date of the next available LRB meeting.